Title: Termination of Employment

 All employee separations will be handled in a professional manner.
 When an employee is retiring after lengthy and dedicated service, the university, school, or department is encouraged to observe the retirement in an appropriate manner.

 The opinions of departing employees are helpful to the university's continuous attempt to improve.
-Every departing employee is encouraged to contact the HR Service Center at 216-368-6964 or AskHR@case.edu to complete the exit interview and/or request a confidential in-person exit interview.
+Every departing employee is encouraged to complete the online exit interview and/or contact the HR Service Center at 216-368-6964 or AskHR@case.edu to request a confidential in-person exit interview.